Bikatr7/Kudasai/README.md

     Path to the replacement json file

-As of v3.0.0, you can omit the replacement json file path if you wish to not use one.
+You can omit the replacement json file if you do not wish to use one.
+This will skip preprocessing and go straight to translation.

 See an example of a command line entry below